DylanL826/Sudoku-Solver/README.md

 # Sudoku-Solver
-A a sudoku solver algorithm written in Python and C++.
+A sudoku solver algorithm written in Python and C++.